dalong0514/readnotes/20240101复制书籍/2024111Decoding-Reality/2024111Decoding-Reality0801.md

 In fact, of the tens of thousands of cryptographic protocols known to us, the only unbreakable one, as proven by Shannon, is the ‘one-time pad'.
 The one-time pad is a cryptographic algorithm that cannot be broken simply through extending our computational power ad infinitum.
 It has a much stronger basis and, if done correctly, no amount of computing power currently or in the future is going to help.
 In theory it is very simple and only requires four rules to be obeyed to obtain perfect security:

-1The two parties that wish to communicate securely must already share a secret key.
+1 The two parties that wish to communicate securely must already share a secret key.
 This key is used to convert your message into an ‘encoded' form and then de-convert it back to the original form.
 It can only be known to both parties in communication (but cannot be known to anyone else).
 Once the secret key is established then the two parties can choose to communicate securely using that key at any time in the future.

-2The key you use to encode your message must be completely random.
+2 The key you use to encode your message must be completely random.
 If there is a way of predicting if the next digit is zero or one, the code can no longer be used as this leaves the protocol open to a structured attack.

-3The key must be as long as the message itself, i.e. the number of bits that make up the key is the same as the number of bits that make up the message.
+3 The key must be as long as the message itself, i.e. the number of bits that make up the key is the same as the number of bits that make up the message.
 If it is shorter then the protocol will be left susceptible to attack.

-4The key must be used only once (again, repetitions leave the code open to attack).
+4 The key must be used only once (again, repetitions leave the code open to attack).

 This is all very well, and if we could do all of these we would have perfectly secure communication and many of the cryptographers around the world would be out of a job.
 But in reality the art and development of cryptography is alive and well because the one-time pad is so darned difficult to use.
 Running through the requirements, requirement 3 and 4 seem simple enough, requirement 2 raises some eyebrows – I mean what is a completely random key?, and requirement 1 just seems plain ridiculous.
 What's the point of two parties already needing to share a secret key in order to communicate a secret message?
 Surely whatever method was used to securely share the secret key can also be used to share the secret message.
 This just turns out to be a bit of a ‘Catch 22' – you need the secret key to communicate secretly, but you also need to communicate secretly to establish the secret key in the first place!
 The problem of perfectly secure communication (assuming we can satisfy requirement 2) then reduces to the problem of being able to share a secret key in the first place.
 This problem is known as the key distribution problem and is one of the main challenges in cryptography, to which standard computer science and engineering have no final answer.